 In this article, I offer three tips for managing multiple different personalities effectively for a happy, motivated, and engaged working environment.

-1. Understand Personality Types
+1. Understand the Types of Personalities

 To begin managing personalities, you need to understand the different personality types.
 While there are too many personality types to explore in this post we can look at the major aspects of personality as detailed in the Myers-Briggs Type Indicator (MBTI).